Meetings & Events

 Individual Artist Fellowship Application Workshops

-In order to better familiarize artists with the Council's Fellowship Program application and guidelines the Council annually conducts a series of two hour workshops at a variety of locations around the state in June for applications due in July.
+In order to better familiarize artists with the Council's Fellowship Program application and guidelines the Council annually conducts a series of workshops at a variety of locations around the state in June for applications due in July.

 Artists and Communities Application Workshops